Course overview

 In the business analytics component of the degree, you will develop critical thinking and analysis skills through topics like:

-You will also have the opportunity to get hands-on experience with a work-integrated learning unit.
+You will have the opportunity to gain practical experience through a work integrated learning unit.

 Bachelor of Commerce/Bachelor of Business Analytics